BiDAlab/SVC2021_EvalDB/README.md

 ## **DESCRIPTION OF SVC2021_EvalDB**

-The SVC2021_EvalDB database is a novel database specifically acquired for SVC 2021 and also used in SVC On-Going Competition.
+The SVC2021_EvalDB database is a novel database specifically acquired for SVC 2021 and also used in SVC-OnGoing Competition.
 Two acquisition scenarios are considered: office and mobile scenarios.

 ![](SVC2021.png)